platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 ## Git push fails due to lack of disk space

-If you see the following message when attempting to do a `git push`:
+You might see the following message when attempting to run `git push`:
 `There is not enough free space to complete the push`

 It usually indicates that large files are present in the repository (where they shouldn't be).